 In October 2018, a swastika was sprayed onto the home that is owned by a Jewish man in Nelsonville.
 So far, three teenagers have been arrested for that crime.
 One teenager is a male who is 18, and is a graduate of Haldane High School in Cold Spring.
 He was arrested in February 2019, and just appeared in court last week.
 The other two were arrested in December 2018, one from Philipstown and the other from an unspecified location.
 They are 18 and 17 years old.

 What To Do When Racist or Anti-Semitic Flyers Are Found

 The first response of the citizens who tore down the flyers was to call the Beacon Police.
 The officer who took the call suggested that they call the Building Department to complain.
 “I let the officer know that I wasn’t really complaining, but rather informing that white supremacist material was all over the street,” said the citizen.
 According to the citizen, the officer’s response was: “There’s really nothing we can do.”

 A Little Beacon Blog inquired with the City of Beacon’s City Administrator, Anthony Ruggiero, about if there is anything to do about flyers.
 “It is a violation of city code to put flyers of any kind on a telephone or light pole.
 It would be a violation the Building Department could issue if we knew who it was.”

 So there you have it.
 Now you know.
 A Tom Petty song comes to mind: “Don’t come around here no more.”
-Parents: keep talking to your kids.
-Teachers: thank you for teaching our kids about hate crimes of the past, so that they can identify it and defeat it in the present.
+Parents: Keep talking to your kids.
+Teachers: Thank you for teaching our kids about hate crimes of the past, so that they can identify and defeat them in the present.